 He continued, “During this process, we determined there were a limited amount of movie set staff present in the area where the actual incident took place, although there were approximately 100 people on set.
 Through the execution of search warrants, we have collected about 600 items of evidence.
 These include but are not limited to three firearms, approximately 500 rounds of ammunition and several pieces of clothing and possessions.
 We believe that we have in our possession the firearm that was fired by Mr. Baldwin.”

-As for charges, Mendoza said it was “too early” to talk about who is liable for Hutchins’ death.
+In October, Mendoza said it was “too early” to talk about who is liable for Hutchins’ death.
 “The investigation will continue and if the Sheriff’s Office determines during our investigation that a crime has occurred and probable cause exists, an arrest or arrests will be made and charges will be filed,” he said.
 Carmack-Altwies also noted that the investigation is ongoing.
 “I must emphasize that a complete and thorough investigation is critical to DA review,” she said.
 “We take the corroborated facts and evidence and connect it to New Mexico law.
 And we are not at that juncture yet.
 If the facts and evidence and law support charges, then I will initiate prosecution at that time.”

 David Ring, a Los Angeles trial attorney, told People on October 26, 2021, that he doesn’t think Baldwin will “have criminal culpability” in the case because he was told the prop gun was “cold” (which means it didn’t have any live rounds in it) by assistant director Dave Hall.
 “Based on what we know now, it doesn’t seem like Alec Baldwin is the focus of any criminal case because he was handed a gun and he was told it was a cold gun, meaning that someone has looked at it and [found] there’s no ammunition in it,” Hall said.
 “And I think he has the right to rely upon that, to assume that it also is cold.”